priyanu17/image_analysis/README.md

 # image_analysis
-Working with image data using opencv
+Working with image data using openCV